 Eight days at sea had taken its toll.
-If you could somehow manage to find your way tothe ship's main deck, you'd be among the lucky ones breathing fresh air.
-Walking around that deck was your best opportunity for excercise, to get through another day.
-Down below in second class was where you'd spend your evenings; thankfully not even futher below in steerage class where the passengers were packed in like sardines.
-But from both of those decks came atrocious odor.
+If you could somehow manage to find your way to the ship's main deck, you'd be among the lucky ones breathing in fresh air.
+Walking around that deck was your best opportunity for exercise, in order to get through another day.
+Down below in second class was where you'd spend your evenings; thankfully not further below in steerage class where the passengers were packed in like sardines.
+But from both of those decks came atrocious odors.
 And who could lay in their cot each night subjected to the infernal noises?
-The constant chattering, screaming, snoring, and incesssant crying.
+The constant chattering, screaming, snoring, and incessant crying.

-Then for her to go around and ask for help all over Wales, from the wealthiest Jews she knew it was like a God-send.
-Receiving that money made all of this possible.
+For Rachel to go around and ask for help all over Wales, from the wealthiest Jews she knew... it was like a God-send.
+Receiving all that money made everything that came after possible.”

-Secretly ecstatic that things were going so well, She held her husband's hand, gripping it tightly.
+Ecstatic that things were going so well, she held her husband's hand, gripping it tightly.
 In her other hand, she grasped the handle of her satchel, fearful someone would snatch it.
-How helpless she would feel watching someone running away with what little precious jewelry she carryied.
-It wasn't the riches that it held, but sentimental things her mother handed down to her.
-Thefts and violence like that were not uncommon in Novovostok; when she went to market, she worried not just for the few shekels she carried, she worried for her life.
-Policemen back in her village were not there to help the Jews.
-Very few in the village even considered Jews to be members of the human race.
+How helpless she'd feel watching someone running away with what little precious jewelry she carried.
+It wasn't the riches that it held, but the sentimental value of the things her mother handed down to her.
+Thefts and violence like that were not uncommon in Novovostok; when she went to market she worried not just for the few shekels she carried, but also for her life.
+Policemen back in their village were not there to help the Jews.
+Very few there even considered Jews like them to be members of the human race.

-Brought back from her deep thoughts, she scanned the hall observing the policer officers among them.
+Brought back from her deep thoughts, she scanned the hall observing the police officers among them.
 They looked to be in very good shape; most seemed sturdy, but a few were stout.
-Each was decked out in the same pleasing blue uniforms with shiny buttons.
+Each was decked out in a pleasing blue unifor with shiny buttons.
 She thought it was a little funny that they all had drooping mustaches.
-Those closest to them had their eyes fixed on the cues, looking for any sign of trouble.
+Those closest to them were vigilant, looking for any sign of trouble.
 She felt a slight tug on her hand, pulling her a few steps forward.
-Suddenly, two approached but only came over to divide their cue into two separate lines, and as a result, they were now closer to their objective.
+Suddenly two officers approached, but only to divide their queue into two separate ones and, as a result, they were now closer to their objective.

-Aba leaned over whispering to her, "I believe it will only be a few more minutes before we will be finished up with this business here" Turning towards his brother, Aaron, and his wife behind them he repeated this prediction.
+Aba leaned over, whispering to her, "I believe it will only be a few more minutes before we will be finished here."
+Turning toward his brother Aaron, he repeated this prediction.

-She looked up…. feeling as though she was waking from a dream, still in a daze, she stopped to remember where she was.
+She looked up…. feeling as though she were waking from a dream, still in a daze, she stopped to remember where she was.
 Before her sat a middle-aged man in spectacles, with salt and pepper hair and neatly trimmed white whiskers.
 He sat at a small desk behind glass and she heard him speaking words that made no sense.
 Was this English she was hearing?
 Then the man stopped, paused, and started up again, only this time in perfect Yiddish.
 She nodded, realizing that he was merely asking her for her papers.
-How smart she thought to herself that they'd have translators here.
+How smart this America is, she thought to herself, that they'd have translators here.

-After their brief interviews, the immigration man asked Abraham Hartstein, if he liked his new name in English, since the one his father gave him in Russian was far too complicated for anyone here to pronounce.
-"Your lives will be so much easier for you with your new names.“ Abe smiled, In any language I like our names because they come from The Torah, and thank you kind sir, for all that you are doing for us to make our arrival here so much more comfortable”.
+After their brief interviews, the immigration man asked Abraham Hartstein if he liked his new name now translated into English; his Russian name was far too complicated for anyone here to pronounce here.
+"Your lives will be so much easier for you both, with your new names.“ Abe smiled, In any language I like our names because they come from The Torah, and thank you kind sir, for all that you are doing for us to make our arrival here so much more comfortable”.

 When asked what work he did for a living, Abraham thought for only a second before he responded with farming.
 While this was not entirely true, for he had been a merchant, like his father, who sold dry goods from village to village.
-But in this new land filled with so many opportunities anything seemed possible.
+But in this new land, with so many new opportunities anything seemed possible.

 Ethel added, "Now we need to find a train that will deliver us to this place called North Dakota."

-And, so the four Hartstein's fresh off the boat, stood together forming a small circle, hand in hand.
-Abraham bowed his head and led them in a litttle prayer.
-"Our heavenly Lord, please allow us to make this final journey safely, and if it is not too much to ask, please don't make it too cold there, at least not as bad as from where we just came from."
+And, so the four Hartsteins, fresh off the boat, stood together forming a small circle, hand in hand.
+Abraham bowed his head and led them in a little prayer.
+"Our heavenly Lord, please allow us to make this final journey safely, and if it is not too much to ask, please don't make it too cold there, at least not as bad as from where we just came."